sean0923/advanced-react-redux-step-grid-2018/auth/COURSE_SUMMARY.md

 ### 111 - Loggin in with Local Strategy

-Sign in user get token, then user need to make req with tocken Can Login work with same logic ?
+Sign in user get token, then user need to make req with token Can Login work with same logic ?
-Login, user get tocken, then ...
+Login, user get token, then ...

 It seems like if someone wants to do it with just email and password passport might give you option